IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 * **Outbound data transfer** – Costs for data leaving AWS (e.g., users accessing data from S3).

 Each service has unique pricing details, so always review documentation to fully understand billing.

+## AWS Billing Options and Cost Management Tools

+AWS offers two main billing options:

+* **Single Account Billing** – All AWS usage and charges are contained within one account.
+* **Consolidated Billing (via AWS Organizations)** – Multiple accounts (subaccounts) roll up into a single primary account for centralized billing, management, discounts, and improved security.

+### Key Billing and Cost Management Tools

+* **AWS Billing Dashboard** – Provides an overview of forecasted monthly spend and a breakdown of top cost-driving services.
+* **AWS Budgets** – Lets you set custom budgets for costs or usage.
+You can filter by service, cost category, or tags, and receive alerts when limits are approached or exceeded.
+* **AWS Cost Explorer** – Allows you to analyze spending over time, break down costs by service or tag, and use tag-based cost allocation to understand which projects or departments drive costs.